HelenHelene/eportfolio/module/OOP_Unit01.md

 ---

 ### Learning Outcomes
+In this unit we shall:
+ - Examine what it means for a program to be object oriented.
+ - Explore the syntax used to define a Python class.
+ - Investigate how to define different data types in Python.

+On completion of this unit you will be able to:
  - Describe the major features of an object oriented program, in the sense of having abstract classes, applying inheritance, using encapsulation, and including polymorphism.
  - Define a Python class.
  - Define a variety of data types to variables in a Python program and adapt the access modifier applied to each.
- - This unit will give exposure to the fundamental building blocks of a Python program, upon which advanced features of the programming language will be built in later weeks.
+This unit will give exposure to the fundamental building blocks of a Python program, upon which advanced features of the programming language will be built in later weeks.

 ### Artefacts
 ### Collaborative Discussion and meeting notes
 ### Reflections